UmairJibran/portfolio/_blogs/make-it-your-own.md

 3. Update the `src/styles` directory to add your custom styles.
 4. Update the `src/components` directory to add new components.

+## Miscellaneous

+- To change the favicon, update the `src/app/icon.png` file.
+- To update the site metadata, update the `data/meta.json` file.
+- I am using [Umami](https://umami.is) for analytics.
+You can update the `data/umamiAnalytics.json` file with your own `dataWebsiteId`. (it's free to use and open-source.)
+- I am using [Azure](https://azure.microsoft.com) for hosting.
+You can either create your [static site](https://learn.microsoft.com/en-us/azure/static-web-apps/deploy-react?pivots=github) on Azure, and add the environment variables in the `repo > settings > Secrets and variables > actions` or delete the `.github/workflows/azure-static-web-apps-polite-river-0640ed603.yml` file and update it with your preferred tool.

 ## Closing Thoughts

 I hope this template helps you to get started with your portfolio.
 If you have any questions or suggestions, feel free to reach out to me on [Linkedin](https://linkedin.com/in/umairjibran) or [email](mailto:me@umairjibran.com).